Dawn Black

-Dawn Black (born April 1, 1943) is a politician in British Columbia, Canada.
+Dawn Black (née Whitty; born April 1, 1943) is a Canadian politician in British Columbia, Canada.
+She represented the riding of New Westminster in the Legislative Assembly of British Columbia from 2009 to 2013.
+During that time, she served as interim leader of the British Columbia New Democratic Party (BC NDP) and Leader of the Opposition in British Columbia from January to April 2011.

+Prior to that, she served as member of Parliament (MP) in the House of Commons of Canada on two occasions as part of the federal NDP caucus, representing the riding of New Westminster—Burnaby from 1988 to 1993, and the riding of New Westminster—Coquitlam from 2006 to 2009.

+Background

-Born Dawn Whitty, Black became involved in politics from a young age, she became an assistant to New Democratic Party Member of Parliament Pauline Jewett.
+Born in Vancouver to John and Virginia Whitty, she married Peter Black in 1965, with whom she has three sons.
+She worked as an assistant to New Democratic Party MP Pauline Jewett of New Westminster—Coquitlam, as well as BC NDP member of the Legislative Assembly (MLA) for Maillardville-Coquitlam John Cashore.

 Member of Parliament

+With Jewett declining to run in the 1988 federal election, Black received the NDP nomination to contest the newly established riding of New Westminster—Burnaby, and was elected the riding's MP.
+In the 34th Parliament she served as the NDP's critic for the status of women from 1989 to 1993, critic for child care from 1990 to 1993, and the party's deputy caucus chair from 1990 to 1991.

-She was elected as the MP for New Westminster—Burnaby in the 1988 federal election, succeeding the retiring Jewett.
-As an MP, one of her most notable achievements was proposing a private members bill that made December 6, the anniversary of the Montreal Massacre, a permanent day of remembrance and action against violence against women.
+As an MP, one of her most notable achievements was proposing a private member's bill in 1991 that made December 6, the anniversary of the 1989 Montreal Massacre, a permanent day of remembrance and action on violence against women.
 She also led the opposition to the Tories' anti-abortion measure and proposed an anti-stalking measure, which was later adopted by Parliament.

-Elections

 In the 1993 election, she lost her seat to Reform Party candidate Paul Forseth.
-She lost to him again in the 1997 election, but defeated Forseth in the 2006 election.
-Black was the NDP's defence critic.
+She contested the newly established riding of New Westminster—Coquitlam—Burnaby in the 1997 election, but lost to Forseth again.
+In the 2006 election she contested the re-established riding of New Westminster—Coquitlam, this time defeating Forseth (now representing the Conservative Party).
+She was named the NDP's defence critic.

-Afghan issues

 On April 5, 2006, during the first question period of the 39th Parliament Black asked Gordon O'Connor, then Minister of National Defence, to renegotiate the prisoner transfer agreement with the Afghan government.
 O'Connor refused saying "Mr. Speaker, we have no intention of redrafting the agreement.
 The Red Cross and the Red Crescent are charged with ensuring that prisoners are not abused.
 There is nothing in the agreement that prevents Canada from determining the fate of prisoners so there is no need to make any change in the agreement."
 Black was prominent on the issue, which eventually saw the resignation of Gordon O'Connor and the negotiation of a new transfer agreement.